Resumes and Cover Letters

 Your resume is an important vehicle that can earn you an invitation for a job interview.
 It is an opportunity to present yourself, illustrating your finest attributes and experiences.
 The resume provides a potential employer with a written portrait of who you are, including your interests, skills, experiences, and achievements.
 Plan carefully.
 Make this initial impression positive and enduring to prospective employers.

-PSWS students and alumni can upload resumes on Nittany Lion Recruiting Network
+PSWS students and alumni can upload resumes on Nittany Lion Career Network

 This section discusses: